University of Waterloo graduating students and alumni are available for a variety of full-time positions.

 - Graduating students must apply through WaterlooWorks, but they can also apply directly to you.

-- If you wish to interview on Waterloo's campus, submit an interview reservation when posting your job.
+- If you wish to interview on campus in Waterloo, submit an interview reservation when posting your job.

 - Sit back and relax: